Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Methodology

-\textbf{Misconfiguration dataset.} {As shown in Table~\ref{sample-used}, there existed 168,054 questions for seven popular software in total.
-Then, by searching with the predefined keywords, we obtained 2,313 misconfiguration-related questions.
-Finally, we manually checked these questions and filtered out the questions which had not been solved or the issues that could not be solved by modifying configuration settings.
-By this means, we obtained a dataset of 823 real-world misconfiguration cases.}
+\textbf{Results.} Five authors participated in the collection and verification of misconfiguration issues.
+As shown in \Cref{sample-used}, we collected a total of 168,054 issues from seven popular software systems.
+Using the predefined keywords, we identified 2,313 misconfiguration-related issues.
+We then manually checked these issues and filtered out those that remained unresolved or could not be fixed by modifying configuration settings.
+All five authors were involved in the manual screening of the 2,313 candidate issues.
+Each issue was checked by two evaluators independently, and disagreements were resolved through discussion.
+To evaluate the reliability of this screening process, we calculated a Cohen's $\kappa$ of 0.94 for this process, indicating substantial agreement among the evaluators.
+By this means, we obtained a dataset of 772 real-world misconfiguration cases.

-\subsection{Literature Collection}
+\subsection{Literature collection}

-\textbf{Search strategy.} {We first conducted manual search on 13 top conferences and journals (i.e., ASE, ..., as shown in Table~\ref{publications}).
+Following the guidelines of systematic literature reviews by Kitchenham~et al.~(\citeyear{2007SLRguidelines}), we adopted a search strategy to ensure comprehensive coverage of relevant studies.

+\textbf{Search sources.} To collect relevant academic publications, we selected several digital libraries as search sources, including CiteSeer, IEEE Xplore, ACM Digital Library, ScienceDirect, and Wiley Online Library.
+These repositories cover a broad spectrum of high-quality peer-reviewed research in computer science and software engineering, ensuring the completeness and credibility of our literature survey.

+\textbf{Search strategy.} We initially performed a search on 29 top-tier conferences and journals in the domains of software engineering and information security, as listed in \Cref{publications}.
+These venues were selected based on their high impact and wide recognition in the research community, which are known to publish state-of-the-art studies related to software misconfiguration troubleshooting.
 We crawled the papers from the top venues from December 2003 to September 2024.
 The keyword set includes \textit{configuration*}, \textit{misconfiguration*}, \textit{configure*}, \textit{configuration error*}, and \textit{configuration fault*}.
-Then, we manually verified papers that were relevant to our research objective, i.e., software misconfiguration detection and diagnosis.
-Finally, we searched for the papers cited by these papers or those cited these papers, and manually identified whether they were relevant papers.}

-\textbf{Paper dataset.} {Five authors independently conducted the automated search and manual verification.
-The search results from different venues were merged.
-In total, we systematically crawled 300 published papers from the top venues.
-After automated search with the set of keywords, we obtained 120 papers, and manually verified 99 papers that were relevant to our research objective.
-Based on these papers, we further collected more relevant papers according to the citation relationship with these papers.
-Finally, we obtained 49 papers that addressed with misconfiguration troubleshooting for the study.}
+To complement our keyword-based search, we performed both backward and forward ``snowballing" on the initially selected papers~(Wohlin~\citeyear{2014snowballing}), examining their reference lists and citations to identify additional candidates.
+This cycle continued until no further relevant papers satisfying our inclusion criteria were discovered.